 - Home Depot

 - Panera Bread

-Putting your spare change in a container at the end of each day is a great way to pretty effortlessly save a bit of money for a rainy day or a special treat.
-Don’t let a machine take upward of 10% of your haul.
+Putting your spare change in a container at the end of each day is a great way to effortlessly save a bit of money for a rainy day or a special treat.
+Don’t let a machine take up to 10% of your haul.
 Head to your credit union or cash out with a gift card to keep 100% of your money!